Dedifarmer/minecraft-performance-modpack/README.md

-the project is in beta
+the project is in beta.
 it has two versions a vulkan and normal.

 normal: